eulerdiasgit/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── books
+        ├── Book.js # Contains Jsx to Book
+        ├── BookShelf.js # Contains Jsx to Shelfs call Class Books to show books to Shelf ├── ListBooks # Contains a Jsx to create a shelfs os books ├── search
-    ├── App.css # Styles for your app.
+        ├──SearchBooks # Contains a Jsx to create a Search page, and method to get books about term ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains Methods to change books of shelfs and Router.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.